Azure-Samples/azure-samples-net-management/samples/communication/manage-communication/README.md

 ```

 ## This sample shows how to do following operations to manage Communication Service resources
+ - Check name availability for a Communication Service resource.
  - Create a Communication Service resource.
+ - Get a Communication Service resource.
  - Update a Communication Service resource.
- - Get a Communication Service resource
  - Delete a Communication Service resource.
  - List Communication Service resources by subscription.
  - List Communication Service resources by resource group.